Last updated: 14 December 2022

 Adventure Spec know that the less you take, the more freedom you have to enjoy yourself.
 They know that packing the right gear is more important than packing all your gear.

-They know that it isn’t about big, heavy adventure bikes.
-And they know that it isn’t about the matching coloured adventure suits to go with them.
+They know it isn’t about big, heavy adventure bikes.
+And they know it isn’t about the matching coloured adventure suits to go with them.

-That’s why the kit they produce is completely opposite to that of mainstream brands.
+That’s why their kit is completely opposite to that of mainstream brands.

 How Adventure Spec Produced The Best Waterproof Motorcycle Jacket Of The Decade